Leadership that can thrive in the 21st century's

 This is a beautiful bushland setting in Brisbane's western suburbs.
 There is parking on site, and public transport (The Gap Park & Ride bus terminal, bus route 385) about 800 metres away.

 Skills, concepts, processes and techniques for facilitative leadership, possibly including the following (as negotiated with participants)

 - understanding and diagnosing the need for facilitative leadership

 - judging when teams have the maturity and skills to benefit from facilitative leadership

 - developing team members to assume more leadership within the team

 - how to take a team on the journey from traditional teamwork to being ready to work in more flexible and responsive (and joyful) ways

 - becoming a custodian and curator of the team culture and climate to maintain and enhance the new ways of working

 - processes and techniques for redesigning the work of the team participatively, using such techniques as work redesign, role clarification, and role negotiation

-- collaborative approaches to performance management that share the responsibility for performance with team members
+- collaborative approaches to performance management that share the responsibility for leadership and performance with team members

 - how to manage upwards, so that teams have the resources and support they need to perform at their best.